jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 - [[Sundara]], Varrick believes something special is going on with Sundara and his instinct is to stay close and protect her

 ## Secrets from the group
+- He traded memories for power and made a warlock pact with an unknown patron

+-
 ``` custom-frames
 frame: DNDBeyond Stack
 ```